An Implicit GNN Solver for Poisson-like problems: Experiments, Results, and Discussion

-\textbf{Synthetic dataset} \quad The dataset used in all experiments consists of $6000$ / $2000$ / $2000$ training/validation/test samples of Poisson problems (\ref{poisson-equation}) generated as follows.
-The 2D domains are built with Bezier curves between 10 uniformly drawn points in the unit square.
-Each domain is discretized using the open source GMSH \cite{gmsh} into an unstructured triangular mesh with approximately $200$ to $700$ nodes (automatic mesh generator does not include precise control of the number of nodes $N$).
-Functions $f$ and $g$ are defined as random quadratic polynomials with coefficients sampled from uniform distributions.
-All details are given in Appendix \ref{dataset_details}.
+\textbf{Synthetic dataset} \quad The dataset used in all experiments consists of $6000$ / $2000$ / $2000$ training/validation/test samples of Poisson problems \eqref{poisson-equation} generated as follows.
+Random $2$D domains $\Omega$ are generated using $10$ points, randomly sampled in the unit sphere.
+These points are then connected using Bezier curves to form the boundary of the domain $\Omega_h$.
+The ``MeshAdapt" mesher from GMSH \citep{gmsh} is used to discretize $\Omega$ into an unstructured triangular mesh $\Omega_h$.
+Our analysis includes several datasets to assess the performance of the model, which differ regarding the type of boundary conditions.
+For each dataset, the meshes have approximately $500$ nodes (the automatic mesh generator does not include precise control of the number of nodes $N$).
+When considering Poisson problems with Dirichlet boundary conditions only, Dirichlet boundary nodes are applied to the entire boundary of the meshes in the dataset (left part in Figure \ref{fig:dataset}).
+When considering Poisson problems with mixed boundary conditions (\ref{poisson-equation}), the boundary is randomly divided into four sections and Dirichlet boundary conditions are applied on two opposite sections, while Neumann boundary conditions are imposed on the remaining opposite sections (right part of Figure \ref{fig:dataset}).
+Forcing functions $f$ and boundary functions $g$ from (\ref{poisson-equation}) are defined as random quadratic polynomials with coefficients sampled from uniform distributions such as:

-\textbf{Metrics} \quad Throughout these experiments, we will consider the solution of Eq. (\ref{linear-system}) given by the classical LU decomposition method as the ``ground truth".
-From there on, the reported metrics are the Residual Loss (\ref{loss-function}), in red on all figures, the Mean Squared Error (MSE), in blue on all figures, and the Pearson correlation with the ground truth.
-Furthermore, all experiments are run three times with the same dataset and different random seeds, and {\bf the worst result} out of the three is reported.